fschulze/mr.developer/README.rst

   The ``pushurl`` options allows you to explicitly separate push url from pull url, configured by git config.

-  The ``submodules`` option allows you to initialize existing submodules after cloning.
+  The ``submodules`` option allows you to initialize existing submodules.
   Default value is controled by the buildout option ``update-git-submodules``.
   Possible values are the same described before in ``update-git-submodules`` option,

   Note that the ``branch`` and ``rev`` option are mutually exclusive.